emacsmirror/repo-grep/README.md

 ## Development status

-repo-grep is regarded as feature-complete.
-Further enhancements or pull requests are not planned at present, but the code is available to use, fork or adapt under the licence terms.
+repo-grep is considered feature-complete.
+It remains available for use, fork, or adaptation under the license terms.
+Further changes are not planned.

 ## Security